 Custom built evaluation kits

 The EMCD shal not apply to custom built evaluation kits destined for professionals to be used solely at research and development facilities for such purposes.
-Detailed explanation is given in Annex 5 and also available here

-(insert Hyperlink to Commission doc on Commission website>

 Classification as apparatus or fixed installation

 The EMCD defines equipment as any apparatus or fixed installation.
 As there are separate provisions for apparatus and fixed installations, it is important that the correct category of equipment be identified.